Diffusion Bridge or Flow Matching? A Unifying Framework and Comparative Analysis: Introduction

 \section{Introduction}

-Diffusion models have been widely used in a variety of applications, demonstrating remarkable capabilities and promising results in numerous tasks such as image generation \citep{DDPM, score-based, diffir}, video generation \citep{vd1, vd2}, imitation learning \citep{afforddp, dp, dp3, goal}, and reinforcement learning \citep{QVPO, genpo, re1, re2}, etc. However, standard diffusion models exhibit inherent limitations that they are difficult to achieve the conversion between any two distributions since its prior distribution is assumed to be Gaussian noise.
-They can also rely on meticulously designed conditioning mechanisms and classifier/loss guidance \citep{DPS, DSG, DDRM} to facilitate conditional sampling and ensure output alignment with a target distribution.
-However, these methods can be cumbersome and may introduce manifold deviations during the sampling process.
+Diffusion models have been widely used in a variety of applications, demonstrating remarkable capabilities and promising results in numerous tasks such as image generation \cite{DDPM, score-based, diffir}, video generation \cite{vd1, vd2}, imitation learning \cite{dp, dp3, afforddp}, and reinforcement learning \cite{QVPO, genpo, re1, re2}, etc. However, standard diffusion models exhibit inherent limitations that they are difficult to achieve the conversion between any two distributions since its prior distribution is assumed to be Gaussian noise.
+They can also rely on meticulously designed conditioning mechanisms and classifier/loss guidance \cite{DPS, DSG, DDRM} to facilitate conditional sampling and ensure output alignment with a target distribution.
+However, these methods can be cumbersome and hard to guarantee the diffusion can finally reach the desired conditional distribution.

 To address this challenge, Diffusion Bridge and Flow Matching are two prevalent approaches for achieving distribution-to-distribution transformation.
-As for diffusion bridges, on one hand, Schrödinger Bridge \citep{I2SB, DSB, DSBscore} deterministically steers one prescribed probability measure to another via the minimum-entropy re-weighting of an underlying reference stochastic process, producing a path-wise coupling whose time-marginals coincide with the specified endpoint distributions.
-On the other hand, DDBMs \citep{DDBMs}, GOUB \citep{GOUB}, and related methods enforce end-to-end exact matching by incorporating Doob's $h$-transform into the forward Stochastic Differential Equations (SDE) of the diffusion process.
-UniDB \citep{UniDB} further reformulates and unifies the diffusion bridge paradigm through a stochastic optimal control framework.
+As for diffusion bridges, Schrödinger Bridge \cite{I2SB, DSB, DSBscore} deterministically steers one prescribed probability measure to another via the minimum-entropy re-weighting of an underlying reference stochastic process, producing a path-wise coupling whose time-marginals coincide with the specified endpoint distributions.
+DDBMs \cite{DDBMs}, GOUB \cite{GOUB}, and related methods enforce end-to-end exact matching by incorporating Doob's $h$-transform into the forward Stochastic Differential Equations (SDE) of the diffusion process.
+UniDB \cite{UniDB} further reformulates and unifies the diffusion bridge paradigm through a stochastic optimal control framework.